ffxf/sfb-web-ctrl/README.md

 - POST: http://your_ip:port/save - save the current profile configuration
 - GET: http://your_ip:port/status - get status information from SimFeedback

-You can also drop the option paramters from the end endpoints with options (start/enable/log) and use a JSON body for the request as follows:
+You can also drop the option paramters from the endpoints with options (i.e. start/enable/log) and use a JSON body for the request instead as in this example to start the SFX-100 system:

     curl -d "{\"val\":1, \"message\":\"switching on\"}" -H "Content-Type: application/json" -X POST http://127.0.0.1:8080/start